 There is also evidence that income-related inequality in health is affected by exposure to green space.
 Those living in the most deprived areas are 10 times less likely to live in the greenest areas.
 People who live closer to green spaces tend to live longer than those with no green space.
-The number of data zones in Inverclyde that fall into the category of the 5% most deprived in Scotland has increased by 11, from 11 to 22 since 2016 and the number of data zones in Inverclyde that fall into the category of the 50 to 51.
+The number of data zones in Inverclyde that fall into the category of the 5% most deprived in Scotland has increased by 11, from 11 to 22 since 2016 and the number of data zones in Inverclyde that fall into the category of the 20% most deprived in Scotland has increased by 1 from 50 to 51.
 Improving access to green space would improve the health and well-being of the population of Inverclyde.